Posted 8 years ago

 This use to belong to my great-grandmother who was born in 1904.
 I know very little about vintage jewelry.
+There are no markings on these pieces.
 As far as I know, it is costume jewelry, but if you have any suggestions and descriptions that will help in my search to find more information, it would be very much appreciated!
 Thank you!

 I use to beg my great-grandmother to open the antique steam-trunk, which was carefully nestled into a corner at the end of the hall upstairs in the house that she had lived in since before my grandma was born.